jamesiarmes/jamesiarmes.github.io/_posts/2023-03-08-bidirectional-replication-postgresql-pglogical.md

 Now add this node to pglogical.
 This will need to match the settings we use when subscribing from the destination.

+{% aside {"type":"note", "icon":"<i class=\"fa-solid fa-sticky-note\"></i>"} %}
-_Note: We place this statement in a BEGIN/COMMIT block so that we can disable logging.
-This will prevent the password from being logged in plain text._
+We place this statement in a BEGIN/COMMIT block so that we can disable logging.
+This will prevent the password from being logged in plain text.
+{% endaside %}

 ```sql
 BEGIN;